spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/03-create-cluster-backup.md

 # Prerequisites

 - A backup location added in Palette.
-Refer to the [Add a Backup Location](/clusters/cluster-management/backup-restore/add-backup-location) guide to learn about adding a backup location.
+Refer to the [Add a Backup Location using Static Credentials](/clusters/cluster-management/backup-restore/add-backup-location-static) or [Add a Backup Location using Dynamic Credentials](/clusters/cluster-management/backup-restore/add-backup-location-dynamic) guides to learn about adding a backup location using the static or dynamic credentials, respectively.

 # Instructions